-Children with anaphylaxis MUST have two Epi-pens in school in a named container, stored on the top shelf of the classroom store cupboard.
-A copy of the child's care plan is also kept in the container and the folder in the First Aid Room.
+Children with anaphylaxis should have two Epi-pens in school in a named container, stored on the top shelf of the classroom store cupboard.
+A copy of the child's care plan is also kept in the container, the first aid folder and the Private and Confidential folder in each classroom.
+These details are also stored in the Pupil File in the medical room.